rezendi/ykarma/README.md

 Sort of, but this is a feature, not a bug.

-When you spend karma, the money vanishes (at least mostly -- see below) because reputation is not really transferrable, so money is also taken out of the reputation economy.
-And while it's true there'll likely be considerable inflation over time, and if/as more people join, this is *deliberate*; YKarma is inflationary by design.
+When you spend karma, the money vanishes (at least mostly -- see below) because reputation is not really transferable, so money is also taken out of the economy.
+And while it's true there'll likely be considerable inflation over time, and if/as more people join, this is *deliberate*: YKarma is inflationary by design.
 Like reputation itself, the real value of YKarma savings decay steadily, making it difficult to hoard capital.
 That's one of the things thing which makes a reputation economy very different from a monetary one.

 ### OK, I am cautiously amenable to the concept.
 But why is it on a blockchain?